CKiilu/android-notes/bucky.md

 Public allows use of variables outside a class.

 .this prefixed to a variable ensures that variables refered to in a method are those within the method instead of variables outside of a method if the have the same name.

+###VIDEO 39: MULTIPLE CONSTRUCTORS

+This is done using different numbers of arguments for each constructor created in a class.

+This allows the user to enter specific sets of information to perform specific different tasks.